encode/httpx/docs/index.md

 * A requests-compatible API.
 * HTTP/2 and HTTP/1.1 support.
+* Support for issuing HTTP requests in parallel.
 * Standard synchronous interface, but with `async`/`await` support if you need it.
 * Strict timeouts everywhere.
 * Fully type annotated.